 Before anything else, you must know the dimensions of your pool.
 For buying a pool heater with the required heating output, you must know either the surface area of your pool or its volume (in gallons).
 We would strongly advise against buying a pool heater on a “rough estimation.”

 By practicing such recklessness, you may spend extra on buying a pool heater that has greater heating output than what your pool needs.
-Besides bearing the brunt of high upfront cost, you will also have to pay hiked up bills every month because you will be using a powerful pool heater on a small pool.
-For instance, getting a pool heater with the BTU rating of 400K and above for a pool that has the maximum capacity of 15,000 gallons is not a wise decision.
+Besides bearing the brunt of high upfront costs, you will also have to pay hiked-up bills every month because you will be using a powerful pool heater on a small pool.
+For instance, getting a pool heater with the BTU rating of 400K and above for a pool that has a maximum capacity of 15,000 gallons is not a wise decision.
 You will only end up hurting your monthly expenses.

 The BTU rating of any heater is proportional to the size/capacity of the pool.
 For instance, heaters with 400K of BTU are considered suitable for pools having a capacity of more than 20,000 gallons.
 You can use the same proportion to match the size/power of any heater unit with your pool.